2qx/awesome-bitcoin-cash/README.md

 # awesome-bitcoin-cash
 A developer oriented list of awesome bitcoin cash resources 🕶️

-Bitcoin Cash is a cryptocurrency forked from the BTC chain aimed at scaling to be an electronic peer-to-peer system for the world, as first described, implemented, and mined by Satoshi Nakamoto.
+Bitcoin Cash is a cryptocurrency forked from the BTC chain aimed at scaling to be an electronic peer-to-peer system for the world.

 # Whitepaper

-Bitcoin Cash generally strives to follow the original approach outlined by Satoshi Nakamoto for scaling bitcoin.
+The bitcoin whitepaper by Satoshi Nakamoto:

 - [Archived copy of te bitcoin whitepaper from bitcoin.org](http://web.archive.org/web/20100704213649if_/http://www.bitcoin.org:80/bitcoin.pdf)
 - [bitcoin whitepaper via ips](https://gateway.ipfs.io/ipfs/QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj)